veeso/big-luca-bot/README.md

 2. Create your bot with the [Botfather](https://t.me/botfather)
 3. Get your API key
 4. Set your API key in your environment using the variable `TELOXIDE_TOKEN`
-5. Install `sqlx-cli` with `cargo install sqlx-cli --no-default-features --features rustls,sqlite`
+5. Set your database path in your environment using the variable `DATABASE_URI`
+6. Touch the database file `touch $DATABASE_URI`
-6. Run the big-luca bot
+7. Run the big-luca bot

 #### Deploy with heroku